Medium Swarm of Tiny Beasts, Unaligned

 How to run Swarm of Ravens

 The exit is the witch leaving.
 When the favor is done, she calls the swarm back with a single low whistle and walks out of camp without waiting for goodbyes.
-The ravens follow her into the trees.
+The ravens follow into the trees.
 If the party tries to keep one bird as a souvenir, the bird will be gone from the cage in the morning, and the cage will have a single black feather inside it.

 The opener is environmental.
 The swarm comes off a gallows tree, off a battlefield two days old, off the eaves of a haunted chapel.
 Passive Perception 15 means it notices the party at distance and decides whether to react.
-Use the swarm as a cloud that obscures vision and harasses casters trying to hold concentration.
-Rule that any creature inside the swarm's space takes Disadvantage on concentration saves and rolls a DC 10 Constitution check each round to maintain Concentration.
-That ruling is at-table and not in the stat block, so flag it openly to the players if you use it.
+Use the swarm as a cloud that obscures vision and harasses casters.
+Any creature inside the swarm's space has disadvantage on concentration saves.
+The 50 ft. fly speed lets it intercept a courier, blot out moonlight on a roof, or shadow a guilty PC home for an evening.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.